A Quick Look at the School

 As a result of this unique collaboration between both public and private institutions across two states, graduate students can pursue the following degrees: an M.S. or a Ph.D. in Biomedical Engineering, and 2 combination degrees offered through the two medical schools involved; a combination M.D./Ph.D. through Wake Forest Medical School, and a D.V.M./Ph.D. degree through the Veterinary School on the VA Tech campus.
 Students graduating from SBES earn a diploma carrying the names of two major universities - Virginia Tech and Wake Forest.
 There is also an Option in BME offered on the VT campus for engineering students in other disciplines.

-At SBES students may currently specialize in one of seven major areas of concentration:
+At SBES students may currently specialize in one of eight major areas of concentration:

 - Biomaterials and Medical Devices